I have observed the misery of my people . . . ;

 I do not say these things in a spirit of boastfulness, because they are true, but so that I might respond to those who claim that we [the minority at this council] are led by cowardly fear. . . .

 Bishop Purcell was a brilliant orator and public debater.
-Here he uses his experience (35 hours each week) of showing Protestants that the true faith of Christ has been preserved in the Roman Church thanks to the Bishop of Rome.
+Here he uses his practice of explaining to Protestants how the true faith of Christ has been preserved in the Roman Church thanks to the Bishop of Rome.
 His dramatic preservation of the Apostolic Legate against a crowd of a thousand on Christmas day dramatizes his fearless protection of papal rights.
 But then he continues by exposing his reservations:

 Without doubt the Catholic Church possesses an infallible authority in matters of faith and morals; the Apostolic See [of Rome], because of a higher dignity which God has conferred upon it, is the mother and teacher of all the churches; the Sovereign Pontiff enjoys universal and ordinary jurisdiction over all the churches scattered throughout the world. . . .